 The leader's use of FEAPs content and terms from the common language is a routine event and most instructional activities align with the FEAPs.

 Coordinated processes are underway that link progress on student learning growth with proficient FEAPs implementation.

-The leader's use of FEAPs and common language resources results in most faculty at the school site having access to and making use of the FEAPs and common language.
+The leader's use of FEAPs and common language resources results in most improvement, but is inconsistent in addressing the FEAPs.